tvheadend/tvheadend/docs/class/access_entry.md

 <tvh_include>inc/common_button_table_end</tvh_include>

-Entries are checked in order (when logging in, etc), the following functions allows you to change the ordering:
+Entries are checked in order (when logging in, etc), the following functions allow you to change the ordering:

 Button                 | Function
 -----------------------|---------